 Settling Ponds & Little Pompey Wetland

-Continue on the Nature Trail and make a left at the street, continuing to the settling ponds where you’ll find a small viewing platform great for observing additional birds including the vibrant, but elusive, Green Heron creeping along the water’s edge; dozens of acrobatic Violet-Green and Tree Swallows skimming the surface of the ponds during the summer; and ducks including Gadwall and Mallards swimming alongside Canada Geese.
-Visit during late spring and you’ll likely find dozens of little ducklings trailing behind their parents, as well.
+Continue on the Nature Trail and make a left at the street, continuing to the settling ponds where you’ll find a small viewing platform great for observing additional birds, including the vibrant but elusive Green Heron creeping along the water’s edge; dozens of acrobatic Violet-Green and Tree Swallows skimming the surface of the ponds during the summer, and ducks including Gadwall and Mallards swimming alongside Canada Geese.
+Visit during late spring, and you’ll likely find dozens of little ducklings trailing behind their parents.
 Continue down the trail on the west side of the ponds and listen for the distinctive song of dozens of RedWinged Blackbirds in the adjacent Little Pompey Wetland.
-Cross the footbridge at the south end of the ponds and continue south through the woods keeping your eyes out for the elusive Brown Creeper and listening for the tap-tapping of the Downy Woodpecker.
+Cross the footbridge at the south end of the ponds and continue south through the woods, keeping your eyes out for the elusive Brown Creeper and listening for the tap-tapping of the Downy Woodpecker.
 Summertime may also bring the interesting calls of the masked-face Cedar Waxwings and vibrant orange Varied Thrush.
-Year round residents, you might also be startle by the occasional buzz of a passing Anna’s Hummingbird, joined by the returning Rufous Hummingbird each spring.
-To complete your loop, turn west on Monroe and make your way back to the beach.
+Year-round residents, you might also be startled by the occasional buzz of a passing Anna’s Hummingbird, joined by the returning Rufous Hummingbird each spring.
+To complete your loop, turn west on Monroe and return to the beach.